MrLastname/MC-towny-rules/README.md

 ### General
 1. Anything not written into this national law is instead left up to the town to decide
+2. The leader of the nation is always Mr. Lastname
+3. The nation is always to be called "Orphane"
+4. The towns in the nation are to be called such in order of creation:
+    A. New Jerome (This is the Capital)
+    B. New Wendel
+    C. New Falls
+    D. New Gooding
+    E. New Hagerman
+    F. New Ferry
+    G. New Home
+All towns created after these seven do not have fixed names.
+Towns aquired keep their name.
+Towns not created with the original intention of joining Orphane, but do join Orphane keep their name.

+5. Secession of a town is considered an act of war

 ### Land Management